GoodsChain/backend/memory-bank/activeContext.md

 15. The established Clean Architecture and modular design facilitated the addition of new CRUD APIs (e.g., for Car) with relative ease and consistency.
 16. The implementation of the CustomerCar module demonstrated how to handle many-to-many relationships in a Clean Architecture context, with clear separation of concerns and a focus on relation-specific operations (GetByCustomerID, GetByCarID).
 17. The routing design provides both entity-centric access (through the `/customer-cars` endpoints) and relationship-centric access (through `/customers/:customer_id/cars` and `/cars/:car_id/customers`), offering flexibility in how data can be retrieved.
+18. The comprehensive README.md now serves as an entry point to the project, providing clear documentation on system capabilities, architecture, setup instructions, and API usage, which will significantly improve developer onboarding and project maintainability.